marijanbrvar/math-magicians-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Math Magicians: setup

-> One paragraph statement about the project.
+> This is the first project of the Math Magicians application.
+I will set up the environment and tools needed to develop a React application.

 ![screenshot](./app_screenshot.png)